nodejs-design-patterns-book/nodejsdesignpatterns.com/src/blog/articles/node-js-race-conditions/index.md

 Using `Promise.all()` might make a little more obvious that we are scheduling some different pieces of work to run concurrently.

+Note that with `Promise.all()`, the resulting promise will reject as soon as any of the promises rejects.
+In our previous code, since we await the promises independently, we will always catch errors in `transaction1` before `transaction2`.

-But now that we understand the problem, how do we fix the race condition?
+But let's not digress too much into this.
+Now that we understand the problem, how do we fix the race condition?

 Well, it turns out that in this simple case, we might make things right quite easily: